-Why is my baby awake in the middle of the night?
+Why is my Baby Awake in the Middle of the Night?

-The biological sleep changes that happen just before 4 months old are a big deal.
+The neurological sleep changes that happen just before 4 months old are a big deal.
 In fact, so big that we’ve written a separate blog topic on it which you can find here.
 The basic premise is that sleep changes between 12 and 16 weeks when sleep cycles biologically re-sort as babies mature from newborn sleepers to sleeping like the rest of us.
 This change can disrupt a once snoozy newborn and make parents think they’ve gone crazy!

-After the 4 month changes, it is definitely worth determine if your babe is waking every hour or two because they are hungry (unlikely) or because they have become used to feeding as a way to get comfortable and fall asleep.
+After the 4 month changes, it is definitely worth determining if your babe is waking every hour or two because they are hungry (unlikely) or because they have become used to feeding as a way to get comfortable and fall asleep.